 The natural beauty of northern NSW, coupled with the magnificent subtropical coastline has long ensured the attraction to tourists.
 Whale watching, recreational fishing and game fishing charters as well as scuba diving are common pursuits.

 Diving at the offshore islands is becoming more popular as the diversity of the marine life in the Marine Park becomes more widely known.
 None of the islands is large, and offer little protection in the event of inclement weather, but they do offer a unique diving experience.
-In the summer and autumn when the water is at its warmest.
-Schools of surface fish - mackerel, bonito, tuna abound, as well as manta rays and other visitors from the Great Barrier Reef, while in winter, as the water cools down, grey nurse sharks and giant cuttlefish are found.
+In the summer and autumn when the water is at its warmest, schools of surface fish - mackerel, bonito, tuna, abound, as well as manta rays and other visitors from the Great Barrier Reef, while in winter, as the water cools down, grey nurse sharks and giant cuttlefish are common.
 Follow the link to browse some of the hundreds of species detailed in the Photographs/species index.